dataluscorp/browser/taskcluster/docs/balrog.rst

 Overview
 --------
 Balrog is Mozilla's update server.
-It is responsible for delivering newer versions of Firefox to existing Firefox installations.
+It is responsible for delivering newer versions of Datalus to existing Datalus installations.
 If you are not already, it would be useful to be familiar with Balrog's core concepts before continuing with this doc.
 You can find that information on `Balrog's official documentation`_.

 The basic interactions that Release Promotion has with Balrog are as follows: